openhab/openhab1-addons/bundles/binding/org.openhab.binding.mqtt/README.md

 | `<broker>`.keepAlive | 60      | No       | Integer.
 Defines the keep alive interval in seconds.        |
 | `<broker>`.allowLongerClientIds | false | No | True or false.
 If set to true, allows the use of clientId values up to 65535 characters long.
 NOTE: clientId values longer than 23 characters may not be supported by all MQTT servers.
 Check the server documentation. |

 `<broker>` is an alias name for the MQTT broker.
-This is the name you can use in the item binding configurations afterwards.
+This is the name you can use in the item binding configurations afterwards.<br>
+\* `<broker>`.clientId is not required to be provided because a random value will be generated if a value is not provided.

 ### Example Configurations